rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

     ![banana in gallery](/images/banana_photos.jpg)

-    Truth is, even the artists and the art dealers know that modern art is vapid nonsense, and so they perform self-referential pieces
+    Even the artists and the art
+    dealers know that modern art is vapid nonsense, and so they perform self-referential pieces
     of art, criticising themselves, being